|Values are valid only on day of printing.|

 See HIV Testing Algorithm (Fourth Generation Screening Assay) Including Follow-up of Reactive HIV Rapid Serologic Test Results in Special Instructions.

-A negative HIV-1/-2 antibody EIA screen result indicates the absence of HIV-1 or HIV-2 infection.
-However, for specimens that are reactive by the rapid HIV antibody tests, confirmatory testing by HV1WB / HIV-1 Antibody Confirmation by Western Blot, Serum is recommended even if the EIA results are negative.
+A negative HIV-1/-2 antibody EIA screen result usually indicates the absence of HIV-1 or HIV-2 infection.
+However, for specimens that are reactive by the rapid HIV antibody tests, confirmatory testing is recommended even if the EIA results are negative.

 This test is not offered as a screening or confirmatory test for blood donor specimens.

 This test is not offered for maternal or newborn HIV screening for specimens originating in New York.

 The predictive value of a reactive (or positive) test is highly dependent on the prevalence of HIV infection in the population tested; the lower the prevalence of HIV infection, the lower the positive predictive value of the test.